Australian rules football in the Australian Capital Territory: 1980s & 1990s: AFL declines a licence, rugby popularity grows

 The VFL designated the ACT an exclusive recruitment zone for the Swans in 1986, which the ACTAFL was not pleased with.
 In 1986, the Canberra bid was again overlooked in favour of Perth and Brisbane.

 In 1988 when the Sydney Swans folded and the licence was put out to tender, the AFLACT moved to buy the club and move it to Canberra; further calls were made to move the Swans to Canberra as they struggled through the early 1990s.
 The ACTAFL also sought to entice a struggling Melbourne club to relocate (which it claimed to be North Melbourne), without success.

+In 1990, a sold out Ansett Cup (pre-season) match between Hawthorn and Sydney Swans at Bruce Stadium set an ACT attendance record of 11,500.

+In 1991, the VFL cancelled a Fosters Cup match scheduled for Bruce Stadium shifting it to Albury.
+ACT interests cited falling attendance and interest in Canberra, however the VFL denied this.

 A local lobby group, increasingly frustrated with the national league became very vocal in the 1990s.
 In 1993 an official "AFL For Canberra Bid" led by Ron Cahill and backed by the ACT government was launched.

 The Fitzroy Football Club expressed interest to the AFL in playing home games in Canberra, and the first premiership match to be played in Canberra for Round 9, 1995 match between the Fitzroy and the West Coast Eagles.
 The match was played at the rectangular Bruce Stadium rather than Manuka Oval.
 Despite a frost, the match attracted a large amount of interest and a crowd of just under 12,000 attended and the Eagles defeated the struggling Lions by 28 points.

 2000s: AFL takes control

 In 1998, the AFL (NSW/ACT) Commission took over operations of the ACTAFL.
-It scheduled North Melbourne Football Club's (the Kangaroos) first premiership match at Manuka Oval which attraced a crowd of 11,321.
+It scheduled North Melbourne Football Club's (the Kangaroos) first premiership match at Manuka Oval which attracted a crowd of 11,321.
 Canberra also began hosting the Barassi International Australian Football Youth Tournament.

 In 2001, the AFL club the Kangaroos signed a deal with the ACT government to play some home matches at Manuka Oval.
 The move was seen by many as part of a potential relocation of the club to Canberra an idea which had its origins in the mid 1980s.
 The Kangaroos drew crowds averaging around 10,000 at Manuka Oval.
 However, in 2007 the club received a more lucrative offer, to play some home games at Carrara Stadium on the Gold Coast, Queensland, and signed a deal to that effect, which was met with significant disgust from Canberra.
 In August 2006, the AFL announced that the Melbourne Demons and Western Bulldogs would each play home games at Manuka, to fill the void left by the Kangaroos.